malade1/itmd-362-pp/pp-05/readme.md

 4. A monochromatic color palette for advertising a course on Ruby on Rails

-Your Palette URL:
-Your Rationale:
+Your Palette URL: hhttp://paletton.com/#uid=15s050kCViwsMrHvomvM8dRUg8j Your Rationale: I decided to use this color becuase it is attractive and widely used.
+It is not too sharp.
+Mangenta is the color of the Universal harmony, it will be nice for advertising on a Ruby on Rails